-Last autumn the village collected 60 bags, or almost 1.5 tonnes, of apples and 1,000 litres of juice was pressed by Millwhites, the cider making company run by committee member John White.
+Last autumn the village collected 60 bags, or almost 1.5 tonnes, of apples and 1,000ltr of juice was pressed by Millwhites.
 The cider has been bagged for the first time in 3ltr ‘carrying’ bags that are designed specifically for festivals.

 “The cider is still and it tastes really smooth — everyone who has tried it so far says it’s really special,” said committee member (sponsorship) Andrew Fuller.

 Committee chairman Dan Hurring said: “We are very pleased to be supporting the new Bruton Contact the Elderly group.
 Loneliness is a hidden issue in all rural communities and I can’t think of anything else that resonates so well locally.
-We were hoping to welcome members of the group to our launch, but it’s early days for the group so instead we are intending that several of them will be able to come to our Beer Festival [30-31 August].
+We were hoping to welcome members of the group to our launch, but it’s early days yet for this group, so instead we are very much hoping that several of them will be able to come to our now famous Beer & Cider Festival [30-31 August].”